gardener-attic/component-spec/doc/proposal/03-component-repository.md

 ### GetLocalBlob

-**Description**: Fetches the binary data of a local blob. *blobIdentifier* is the *Component Repository* specific information you got when you uploaded the local blob.
+**Description**: Fetches the binary data of a local blob. *blobIdentifier* is the *Component Repository* specific access information you got when you uploaded the local blob.

 **Inputs**: